simondlevy/MulticopterSim/README.md

 # Support for other programming languages / packages

 MulticopterSim supports other programming languages via the SocketModule.
+An Python example is provided.
 To use this module, do the following:

 1. Double-click <b>use_socket.bat</b>